 Knowledgeable investors recognize that there are basic stock market principles.
 The first and most fundamental principle is that a company’s stock price ultimately follows that company’s earnings.
 However, in the short term, stock prices and earnings are less correlated.
 Prices frequently reflect emotions, as investors continually react to company news, market fluctuations and reports on the economy.

 Check Capital has created graphs which illustrate how the stock market works.
-For each of our holdings, we present two graphs revealing company performance over a period of up to 20 years.
+For each of our holdings, we present two graphs revealing company performance over a period usually more than 20 years.

 The top graph shows stock prices and earnings per share.
 A decade on this graph is often long enough for you to see the close relationship between company earnings and stock appreciation.